-- A statement that each device that is subject to the declaration: - Ø complies with the applicable Essential Principles for Safety and Performance, - Ø has been classified according to the classification rules, and - Ø has met all the applicable conformity assessment elements. - Information sufficient to identify the device(s) to which the Declaration of Conformity applies. - The Global Medical Device Nomenclature (GMDN) code and term for the device. - The risk class allocated to the device/s after following the guidance found in Principles of Medical Devices Classification. - Which of the conformity assessment procedures described in Section 6.2 have been applied. - The date from which the Declaration of Conformity is valid. - The name and address of the device manufacturer. - The name, position and signature of the responsible person who has been authorised to complete the Declaration of Conformity upon the manufacturer's behalf.
+- An attestation that each device that is subject to the declaration: - > complies with the applicable Essential Principles for Safety and Performance, - has been classified according to the classification rules, and - has met all the applicable conformity assessment elements. - Information sufficient to identify the device/s to which the Declaration of Conformity applies. - The Global Medical Device Nomenclature (GMDN) code and term for the device. - The risk class allocated to the device/s after following the guidance found in Principles of Medical Devices Classification. - Which of the conformity assessment elements described in Section 5 have been applied. - The date from which the Declaration of Conformity is valid. - The name and address of the device manufacturer. - The name, position and signature of the responsible person who has been authorised to complete the Declaration of Conformity upon the manufacturer's behalf.